2nd Amendment to the United States Constitution

 What Is a Well-Regulated Militia?

-At the end of the eighteenth century, ‘militia’ meant any group of citizens who had joined together intending to protect their communities.
+At the end of the eighteenth century, ‘militia’ referred to any group of citizens who had joined together to protect their communities.
 Militias were also organized to protect towns, cities, and the new states.

 Why Was the 2nd Amendment Created?

-Previous experience made people distrustful of centralized government and reluctant to give them too much power.
+Previous experience made people distrustful of centralized government and reluctant to give it too much power.

 Men in uniform

-Experience has taught the American population to be wary of centralized government.
+Experience has taught Americans to be wary of centralized government.

-Soldiers had seen how the British government had kept control of the American colonies, so they did not want the new United States federal government to have similar power.
+Soldiers had seen how the British government had kept control of the American colonies, so they did not want the new United States federal government to have similar powers.

-The Second Amendment’s effect was to give the federal government no authority to disarm the state militias.
+The Second Amendment was designed to prevent the federal government from disarming state militias.
 This means that the states still had the means to protect themselves against any form of oppression.

 Creation of a National Army